4 Linear mixed model I

 boxplot(weight ~ bucket, data = dat, col = levels(color))

-1. We can calculate the correlation between observations within a bucket from the population parameters:
+1. We can calculate the correlation among observations within a bucket from the population parameters using the relevant formula:

 rho_pop <- sigma_bucket^2/(sigma_bucket^2 + sigma_within^2)